uka-amaka/Portfolio_Project/README.md

-# cs50 restaurant
+# Alx grills and Dessert restaurant
 #### Video Demo:  <URL https://youtu.be/arFkrNLjK20>
 #### Description:
-Nice design of a responsive cs50 restaurant website 🥗 .
+Nice design of a responsive Alx grills and Dessert restaurant website 🥗 .
 It contains a header, home, about, services, menu, app, contact and a footer.
-It also has a fully developed light/dark mode 🌓 first for mobile then for desktop. and also a scroll reveal implemented with the use of javascript. the cs50 restaurant is a static page that shows what cs50 restaurant has to offer its customers. this responsive website was implemanted using html css and javascripts the site contains a menu of specail dishes it also contains a contact us page.
+It also has a fully developed light/dark mode 🌓 first for mobile then for desktop. and also a scroll reveal implemented with the use of javascript. the Alx grills and Dessert restaurant is a static page that shows what Alx grills and Dessert restaurant has to offer its customers. this responsive website was implemanted using html css and javascripts the site contains a menu of specail dishes it also contains a contact us page.